JuliaLang/julia/doc/src/manual/modules.md

 command line flag `--compiled-modules={yes|no}` enables you to toggle module precompilation on and off.
 When Julia is started with `--compiled-modules=no` the serialized modules in the compile cache are ignored when loading modules and module dependencies.
-More fine-grained control is available with `--pkgimage-native-code=no`, which suppresses only native-code storage during precompilation. `Base.compilecache` can still be called manually.
+More fine-grained control is available with `--pkgimages=no`, which suppresses only native-code storage during precompilation. `Base.compilecache` can still be called manually.
 The state of this command line flag is passed to `Pkg.build` to disable automatic precompilation triggering when installing, updating, and explicitly building packages.